-It takes about three years to complete a church record so this will be an ongoing project.
+It takes, on average, about three years to complete a church record.
 We would expect volunteers to commit to several hours a month but some volunteers will have more time than others and arrangements for recording can be flexible.

 Enthusiasm and commitment are essential.
 Expertise in areas such as photography can be useful but not necessary Full training and ongoing support is given to all volunteers.

 Volunteers do not need to belong to any particular church.
 We welcome volunteers of all faiths and those of no faith.
 Church recording is primarily about the appreciation and preservation of heritage and historic cultural artefacts.
 It can include places of worship of any denomination.

 Our first Church Recording Project of the United Reformed Church on Clifton Drive (known locally as The White Church), was completed in the spring 2018.
 Our Society’s Church Recording volunteers have spent nearly six years cataloguing each item within the Church and its history.
 The result is a beautifully bound and gold blocked 119-page book, detailing items such as memorials, metalwork, stonework, woodwork, textiles, paintings and windows, enhanced with 93 photographs and line drawings.
 The Church Record was presented to the Church at a special service led by Rev David Phillip, which was held at the White Church on Sunday 6 May 2018.